FAQ: What are the Davis Cup and Billie Jean King Cup?

 What is the format for Davis Cup?

 For the 2022 Finals, the 16 teams were drawn into four groups of four.
 Each group played their round robin in a different city.
 The top two teams in each group advanced to the knockout stage, which takes the form of a bracket tournament, starting with quarterfinals.
 The winners there move onto the semifinals with those victors facing off for the trophy.
-Each tie held during the Finals week consists of two singles matches and one doubles match, which are again best-of-three sets.
+Each tie during the Finals consists of two singles matches and one doubles match, which are again best-of-three sets.